carli2/bashbundle/README.md

 bashbundle
 ==========

-Software for running updates on linux based embedded systems
+Software for running updates on linux based embedded systems.
+This piece of software allows you to ship scripts among with a payload (some files) as a single file.
+The contents of the package are signed with a private key so you can distribute your updates to users without opening a backdoor for them.
+Bashbundle also keeps track of the version number so updates are not performed twice.

 Format
 ------